Leevdb/Lee-van-den-Blink/Project.md

 - Game client installed (such as Steam, Origin, etc.) and the games associated with each client
 - Non client games installed locally.

-<p><a href="https://leevdb.github.io/Lee-van-den-Blink/profile">My Personal Profile</a></p>
-<p><a href="https://leevdb.github.io/Lee-van-den-Blink/Project">My Project Idea</a></p>
-<p><a href="https://leevdb.github.io/Lee-van-den-Blink/">Back to the home page</a></p>

 It would list the games found to the user, indicating the file path, file size, and associated client if applicable.
 At this point there should be an option for the user to manually add games and file paths if they were not automatically found by the scan.
 This may be required if games are not saved with the default file paths.

 Once the index list is completed the backup is performed, and files are stored with the above information to the client server.
 This could be a one-off backup and restore, or a regular sync could be set up and the frequency of this could be determined by the user, such as once a week for example.